SpongePowered/SpongeDocs/source/plugin/basics/text.rst

     Text unformattedText = Texts.of("Hey!
 This is unformatted text!");

-The code excerpt illustrated above will return uncolored text, with no events configured.
+The code excerpt illustrated above will return uncolored, unformatted text with no `text actions <#text-actions>`_ configured.

 Working with the Text Builder
 =============================